Asking for God’s guidance.

 (To read about the ‘who’, ‘how’ and ‘why’ of this website please click here.)

-This is the final article in the website’s subsection on “God’s guiding hand”.
-For the uninitiated; those readers who have not been exposed to the likelihood of such a thing – i.e. God guiding us in life – it may all be a bit hard to accept at first.
+This is the final article in the “God’s guiding hand” subsection.
+For those readers who have not been exposed to the likelihood of such a thing – i.e. God guiding us in life – it may all be a bit hard to accept at first.
 I understand that.
-I have been there!
 But it is like the rest of this ‘believing in God’ and ‘accepting Christian faith’ stuff.
-If you do not have a go’ will ‘never know’ the positive outcomes that were available to them during their lives.
+Essentially, those who don’t ‘have a go’ will ‘never know’ the positive outcomes that were available to them during their lives.

-When actually evaluated, some of the odds of these things relating to God’s guidance in life happening as they do, can indeed be just ‘plain old’ too hard to explain away.
-And I am even referring to examples you can most likely identify back in your own life.
-Once you know what to look for of course.
-I say without doubt that it becomes all the more obvious as time passes … when we are actually open to it.
-So, if you have not read the articles preceding this one, in this subsection, take your time and consider their contents.
+When evaluated, some of the odds of these things relating to God’s guidance in life happening as they do are indeed just ‘plain old’ too hard to explain away.
+I say without doubt that it becomes all the more obvious as time passes … if and when we are actually open to it.
+So, maybe, if you have not read the articles before this one, in this subsection, take your time and think about all their contents.

-We should, after analysis of past events that are accepted by us as relevant, recognise that all guidance from God is actually related to better life outcomes.
-That is our life’s purpose and contentedness.
+We should, after analysis of these sorts of past events, recognise that all guidance from God is actually related to better life outcomes.
+That is, our life’s purpose and contentedness.
 We’re talking about our ‘real needs’ here and not our ‘wishlists’ of course.
 And I mean for both ourselves and those other people who rely on us.

 3. REQUESTING GOD’S GUIDANCE

-As far as we are concerned here then, why not start to look out for his guidance whenever we face new challenges; or even ask for it.
+As far as we are concerned here then, why not start to ask for God’s guidance when faced with hard decisions.
 Of course this takes us into new territory, i.e. speaking to God.
 We are deliberately engaging with him; applying faith to our lives, just as God intends of us.
-Again it can apply to all those important areas of our lives: family life, personal relationships, spiritual path, education, career and daily work, helping others, acquiring essential assets etc.
+Again it can relate to all those important areas of our lives: family life, personal relationships, spiritual path, education, career and daily work, helping others, buying essential assets etc.

 Admittedly it takes some time, as beginner Christians, to relax into this mix of faith and openness.
-It is here that we are placing ‘trust’ in God’s love.
+Yes, it is here that we are placing ‘trust’ in God’s love.
 From the Old Testament:

 Many are the woes of the wicked,